 The Amazonas (Amazon Rainforest)

-When I knew I was going to be travelling to Brazil, I wanted to make sure that I got to see this most amazing dense and rich forested area called the Amazon rainforest that helps oxygenate our entire planet.
+When I knew I was going to be travelling to Brazil, I made a conscious travel decision to see this most amazing dense and rich forested area called the Amazon rainforest that helps oxygenate our entire planet.
 In fact, 1/5th of the earth’s oxygen comes from this awesome place.
+I consider the Amazon one of the best places to travel, especially now!
 Watch this great little PBS video on the Amazon!
 Thanks to Anita Jetzer for posting this on her facebook page.

-I travelled from Recife by plane to Manaus staying at a sweet little Airbnb in the rainforest (outside the main city) run by a vegan couple.
-It has been a most intriguing and enlightening experience being here in the rainforest.
+I travelled from Recife by plane to Manaus staying at a sweet little Airbnb in the rainforest (outside the main city) run by a vegan couple, Douglas & Rebecca.
+It was a most intriguing and enlightening experience being in the rainforest.

 Amazon Rainforest Sloth